executablebooks/sphinx-design/README.md

   - card header/footer syntax? (don't really want to have to use separate directives for these, hence `^^^`/`+++` syntax)
   - auto-wrap `grid-item` and `tab-item`, if not already inside `grid` or `tab-set`?

-note that directly using classes should be used as a "last resort", and to please open an issue if you find you are commonly using a certain class.

 grids items cannot contain headers; is this in anyway possible with docutils structure?

 naming of directives/roles: standard prefix?